-Format show ip dhcp global configuration
+Format show ip dhcp global configuration Modes Privileged EXECUser EXEC show ip dhcp pool configuration

 Term Definition Service DHCP The field to display the status of dhcp protocol.
-Number of Ping Packets The maximum number of ping packets that are sent to verify that an IP address is not already assigned.
+Number of Ping Packets The maximum number of Ping Packets that will be sent to verify that an ip address id not already assigned.
 Conflict Logging Shows whether conflict logging is enabled or disabled.
 BootP Automatic Shows whether BootP for dynamic pools is enabled or disabled.